Discovery Phase: The Key to Success in Our Web Projects

 3. Create A Useful Structure That Helps People Navigate The Site

-We just touched on how discovery can help with the customer journey and flow, and that plays into a website’s navigation.
+We just touched on how discovery can help with the customer journey and flow, which plays into a website’s navigation.
 Navigation is a major player in good website design.
 Plain and simple: site visitors need to be able to find what they’re looking for quickly and easily.

-During discovery, web developers learn the user’s goals for visiting a company’s website as well as any business goals the company may have.
-Taking those two things into consideration, web developers hone in on what information and pages should be prioritized in the website’s navigation.
+During discovery, web developers learn the user’s goals for visiting a company’s website and any business goals the company may have.
+Considering those two things, web developers hone in on what information and pages should be prioritized in the website’s navigation.

 4. Discovery Leads To An Accurate Budget

 It’s impossible to plan for the unknown.
 If you try to develop a website, piecing together what components and features as you go, there’s no way they will be able to provide their client with an accurate quote.

 Once a web project has been started, it’s much more difficult to build in new, unplanned features than it is from the beginning.
 It inevitably slows the process down and takes up more resources and dollars.